UNISvalbard/Geo-SfM/_sources/content/lessons/l1/tutorial.md

         {cfg_0001}.yml
         {cfg_0002}.yml
         ...
-├───data_directory (where you unzipped the files to) ├───────100MEDIA (The folder in which all the images reside)
+├───data (where you unzipped the files to) ├───────100MEDIA (The folder in which all the images reside)
 |           {img_0001}.{ext}
 |           {img_0002}.{ext}